If you’re visiting Athens, then one incredible trip you can do from the Greek capital is to visit the ancient and famous Delphi.

 Delphi was seen by the ancient Greeks as the centre of the world.
 It lies in the mountains, near Mount Parnassus and is a truly unique location.
 This is the site where the legendary (female) Oracle used to give prophecies to people and many would travel huge distances to visit this sacred place and receive their prophecy.
 When you visit it really has an air of ‘something special’ about it – you can almost feel the history in this incredible setting.
 I still can’t believe they could build a city in such a remote location over 5,000 years ago!

 Delphi is reachable by car from Athens in roughly 2.5hrs, and many companies offer tours there.
-We went with Michael’s amazing tours and had a fab guide called Panos.
+We went with Michael’s Amazing Tours and had a fab guide called Panos.
 We drove straight to Delphi, and then made a few stops on the way back to make a day of it.
-If you’re visiting Delphi, you may also be interested in my post ‘3 days in Athens’.

 At the Delphi site, there is the main site with the ruins of the Temple of Apollo, the legendary location of the Oracle giving her prophecies.
 There is then a good museum on site, detailing the history of the site and its excavation.
 Just down the road is then the Temple of Athena which is one of the most famous images of Delphi in all of the guide books (and of course on Instagram).
 I recommend allocating 2-3 hours for the whole site, and really take in the mountain views and the amazing feeling of this site.